assuremoss/ContainerGraph/README.md

 `dbms.connector.bolt.listen_address=0.0.0.0:7687`

-The ContainerGraph tool will read the Neo4J database address to use from the local environmental variable `NEO4J_ADDRESS`.
+The ContainerGraph tool will read the Neo4J database address to use from the local environmental variable `NEO4J_ADDRESS`, as well as the port, user, and password to use.
 You can specify your own address using the following commands: `export NEO4J_ADDRESS="neo4j_server_ip"`.
-By default, `localhost` will be used.